Independent Legal Advice

 What can I do to obtain independent legal advice?

 The requirement for independent legal advice can leave many scratching their heads and searching endlessly for a solicitor who offers this service.
 Fortunately, we’re here to make things easy.
 We know that the need for independent legal advice can seem like another frustrating hurdle in the process of arranging a mortgage, which is why we’ve teamed up with expert solicitors across the UK to assist our clients to get the advice they need with minimal fuss.
-We understand the difficulties in meeting strict time constraints, so we’ve made the process simple: simply get in touch and give us some details and we’ll provide you with a quote for the service you need, which we know from long experience in being involved with independent legal advice is very competitive in the market.
-We can deliver a convenient appointment for you to attend a firm of solicitors that is local to you.
+We understand the difficulties in meeting strict time constraints, so we’ve made the process simple: simply get in touch and give us some details, and we’ll provide you with a quote for the service you need, which we know from long experience in being involved with independent legal advice is very competitive in the market.
+Furthermore, we can deliver a convenient appointment for you to attend a firm of solicitors that is local to you.